 Last Updated = Aug 2019

-If you combine this deck with all the other geography decks, you will be a complete beast when it comes to world maps and countries.
+Combining this deck with all the other geography decks will make you a complete beast regarding world maps and countries.

-This deck contains all 16 federal states of Germany, including all capitals, geographical positions, coat of arms and flags.
+This deck contains all 16 federal states of Germany, including all capitals, geographical positions, coats of arms and flags.

-The images are of high resolution helping you identify minor details e.g. in coat of arms.
+The images are of high resolution helping you identify minor details, e.g. in a coat of arms.